nehashaikh1812/Fetch-Rewards-Take-Home-Test/README.md

 2. 'Users' data(Data Quality Issues Users.pdf): More than half of the records are duplicate.

-3. 'Brands' data(Data Quality Issues Brands.pdf): Considerate fractions of values missing for 'topBrand' and 'categoryCode' columns.
+3. 'Brands' data(Data Quality Issues Brands.pdf): Considerate fraction of values missing for 'topBrand' and 'categoryCode' columns.